villekf/OMEGA-doc/docs/source/technical.rst

 Randoms correction is applied as randoms subtraction from the delayed coincidences data.
-Scatter correction can be applied either as a subtraction by setting ``options.subtract_scatter = true``, or alternatively by multiplication.
+Scatter correction can be applied either as a subtraction, or alternatively by multiplication by setting ``options.subtract_scatter = false``.
 In the latter case the scatter data is multiplied with the sinogram.
 Same steps are repeated for all time steps.